 An enduring resource

-You can browse all the publications in this valuable series -- from the first edition of RRA Notes through to the most recent publication -- on the explore PLA page.
+You can browse all the publications in this valuable series, from the first edition of RRA Notes through to the most recent publication, on the PLA collection page.